Hilbert property for low-genus families and degree-one del Pezzo surfaces: Low-genus families and the Hilbert property

-\begin{mydef} Let $X$ be a variety over a field $k$.
-A \emph{low-genus family} on $X$ is a surjective morphism $\phi:Y \rightarrow X$ from a variety $Y$ with a low-genus fibration $\pi:Y \rightarrow B$.
-The \emph{elements} of the family are the images $\phi(F)$ for $F$ a fiber of $\pi$. \end{mydef}
+\begin{mydef} Let $Y$ be a proper variety over a field $k$.
+A flat family of proper subschemes $\{X_b\}_{b\in B}$ of $Y$ is a \emph{low-genus family} if its generic element is a geometrically integral curve of geometric genus $0$ or $1$. \end{mydef}

-The following result reduces the proof of Theorem~\ref{thm:1} to a special case.
+With the following result, essentially contained in \cite{DEM21}, we reduce the proof of Theorem~\ref{thm:1} to a special case.

 \begin{theorem} Let $S$ be a surface over a field $K$ finitely generated over $\mathbb{Q}$, and let $\pi_1,\ldots,\pi_n : S \to \mathbb P ^1$ be $n \geq 1$ distinct genus-$1$ fibrations.
 Denote by $\mathcal{C}$ the set of finite covers $\psi: Y \rightarrow S$ of degree at least $2$ which are vertically ramified with respect to each $\pi_i$.
 If, for every finite subset $\{\psi_j:Y_j \to S, i=j,\ldots,r\} \subset \mathcal C$, the set